 The battalion plays a critical role in the NCR one-stop inprocessing of Soldiers, readiness tracking, Soldier and Family support services, and numerous family advocacy and substance abuse programs.
-The battalion assists 62 agencies as the sole vested UCMJ chain of command authority for Soldier issues for the commanding general, Military District of Washington.
+The battalion assists 62 agencies as the sole vested UCMJ chain of command authority for Soldier issues for the commanding general, U.S. Army Military District of Washington.
 The battalion provides predeployment training, deployment, and post-deployment support, mandatory Army Warrior Training, Army Physical Fitness Tests, weapons qualification, and other training opportunities.
 The battalion runs all NCO school order of merit lists and required counseling, operates a robust NCO Mentorship Program, and facilitates promotion boards, Soldier and NCO of the Quarter Boards, and NCO professional development.

-The Headquarters Command Battalion was activated as a provisional headquarters on June 1, 1992 at Fort Myer, Virginia, with four companies and approximately 1,000 Soldiers.
-In October 1993, the battalion was designated a permanent unit and aligned with the Military District of Washington.
-Under Department of the Army General Order Number 1977-16, all forces in the National Capital Region are aligned under the senior commander responsibility of the commanding general, Military District of Washington.
-Thus, Headquarters Command Battalion functions as a summary court-martial convening authority for MDW.
-As a result, 62 separate agencies and offices in the NCR - consisting of more than 300 units and subunits - have been aligned under the Headquarters Command Battalion for leadership, command and control, accountability, command climate, command discipline, UCMJ, individual readiness, and training in accordance with AR 600-20, AR 350-1, and other applicable regulations.
+The Headquarters Battalion, U.S. Army was activated as a provisional headquarters on June 1, 1992 at Fort Myer, Virginia, with four companies and approximately 1,000 Soldiers.
+In October 1993, the battalion was designated a permanent unit and aligned with the U.S. Army Military District of Washington.
+Under Department of the Army General Order Number 1977-16, all forces in the National Capital Region are aligned under the senior commander responsibility of the commanding general, U.S. Army Military District of Washington.
+Thus, Headquarters Battalion, U.S. Army functions as a summary court-martial convening authority for MDW.
+As a result, 62 separate agencies and offices in the NCR - consisting of more than 300 units and subunits - have been aligned under the Headquarters Battalion, U.S. Army for leadership, command and control, accountability, command climate, command discipline, UCMJ, individual readiness, and training in accordance with AR 600-20, AR 350-1, and other applicable in the National Guard Bureau, the Army Reserves, and the Army National Military Cemeteries (including Arlington National Cemetery).
+Initially established by the U.S. Army Military District of Washington on May 10, 1955, it is the only company in the U.S. Army authorized its own distinctive guidon, unit crest, and shoulder patch (in the shape of the Pentagon).